How to look more successful than your classmates.

 Also look at it this way: if it ain’t pouring, you’re using the umbrella as a cane because of that “hamstring injury you sustained saving 3 children in a broken elevator”.
 But if it is raining, you can literally let your umbrella do the flexing for you as you take home your high-school crush before she gets wet.

-Bruh, you’ll be killing it so hard with this thing, you actually might believe you’re happy with everything in your life.
+Bruh, you’ll be killing it so hard with this thing, you actually might actually believe you’re happy with how your life turned out.

 Mario Talerico Chestnut Umbrella available at Shibumi